StevenGnt/vagrant/README.md

 ## Stacks

 ### WebPHP
-**NB: This stack currently fails on the VM's first provision (vagrant up x, see TODO section).
-However, failures are solved by provisioning the machine afterwards.**
 Contains everything to run a web server with a PHP engine (and more).
 The following are installed :
 - Apache server